Nottingham Forest 0-4 Fulham: Aleksandar Mitrovic double sends Cottagers second in Championship

 How Fulham went second in the Championship

-The afternoon signalled a return to the starting XI for the first time in over 10 months for Fulham captain Tom Cairney, whose last start came on 19 December 2020 against Newcastle.
+The afternoon saw a return to the starting XI for the first time in over 10 months for Fulham captain Tom Cairney, whose last start came on December 19 2020 against Newcastle.

 Trending